Research

 Working Papers

-Social Influence in Online Reviews: Evidence from the Steam Store (link)
+Social Influence in Online Reviews: Evidence from the Steam Store (Latest Version) (WP link)

 • Winner of the Best Paper award of the Business and Industry Section of the Royal Statistical Society at NIE Conference 2024

 How does social influence affect consumer ratings?
 Using a dataset from the popular Steam gaming platform I investigate how quality judgements depend on pre-existing consumer assessments.
 In 2019, Steam introduced a new review system which decreased the exposure of users to previous ratings.
 Firstly, I find that user ratings are dependent on average ratings.
-A 10% increase in average rating increases the probability a review is positive by 5.4% before the policy change, but only by 2.8% after.
-The result is not due to selection, and is robust to a wide range of alternative specifications.
+The result is not due to selection, and is robust to a range of alternative specifications.
 Secondly, the effect is heavily asymmetric: individual reviewers are more negative when exposed to a lower average rating, but do not respond to a higher one.
-This negativity compounds and inflates the gap between lower rated and higher rated games.
-Overall, these social influence effects are driven by less experienced users on the platform.
-Finally, using estimates of owner data, I run a structural model of game choice.
-A 1% increase in rating is equivalent to a 2.5 dollar price reduction.
+I rationalize these results with a model of reviewer behavior.
+Finally, using owner data, I estimate a structural model of game choice.
+A 1% increase in rating is equivalent to a 2 dollar price reduction.
 This suggests social influence has large implications for buyers and sellers.

 Work in Progress